puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_writing_nix.markdown

 canonical: "/puppet/latest/quick_writing_nix.html"
 ---

-Welcome to the writing modules section of the Quick Start Guide series.
+Welcome to the Module Writing section of the Quick Start Guide series.
 This document is a short walkthrough to help you become more familiar with Puppet modules and module development.
 Follow along to learn how to:

 * [Modify a module obtained from the Forge](#editing-a-forge-module)
 * [Write your own Puppet module](#writing-a-puppet-module)